 This public domain must be registered by using a domain registrar, such as GoDaddy.com, and must be the same domain that the URL of the external endpoint of the reverse proxy device is associated with.

-This section describes the certificates you'll need to configure a inbound connectivity from Office 365 to SharePoint Server.
+This section describes the certificates you'll need to configure a inbound connectivity from Microsoft 365 to SharePoint Server.

 About the Secure Channel SSL certificate

-This certificate provides authentication and encryption between the reverse proxy device and Office 365.
+This certificate provides authentication and encryption between the reverse proxy device and Microsoft 365.
 It must be either a wildcard or a SAN certificate and be issued by a public root certification authority.
-For more information, see About Secure Channel SSL certificates and Get a Secure Channel SSL certificate.
+For more info, see About Secure Channel SSL certificates and Get a Secure Channel SSL certificate.